weaver/keyboard.js/README.md

 ## Compatibility ##

 Keyboard.js has been tested in these browsers.
-If you find a bug, please report it in the issue tracker.
+If you experience an error, please report it in the issue tracker.

++ IE
+  - 7 / Windows Server 2003
+  - 8 / Windows Server 2003
+  - 8 / Windows 7 Professional 64
++ Chrome
+  - 7 / Windows 7 Professional 64
+  - 7 / Linux 64
-+
++ FF
+  - 3.6 / Windows Server 2003
+  - 3.6 / Linux 64

 ## Key Names ##